elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 ref = Process.monitor(pid)
 ```

 This is a bad idea, as we don't want the registry to crash when a bucket crashes!
-We will explore solutions to this problem when we talk about supervisors.
-In a nutshell, we typically avoid creating new processes directly.
-Instead, we delegate this responsibility to supervisors.
-As we'll see, supervisors work with links, and that explains why link-based APIs (`spawn_link`, `start_link`, etc) are so prevalent in Elixir and <abbr title="Open Telecom Platform">OTP</abbr>.
+We typically avoid creating new processes directly, instead we delegate this responsibility to supervisors.
+As we'll see in the next chapter, supervisors rely on links and that explains why link-based APIs (`spawn_link`, `start_link`, etc) are so prevalent in Elixir and <abbr title="Open Telecom Platform">OTP</abbr>.

-Before jumping into supervisors, let's first explore event managers and event handlers with GenEvent.